Conference Program

 Memorial University of Newfoundland

-Dr. Rosemary Ricciardelli is Professor (PhD) and Research Chair in Safety, Security, and Wellness, at Memorial University of Newfoundland’s Fisheries and Marine Institute.
-The winner of the 2023 International Corrections and Prison Association’s Research Excellence Award and the Canadian Sociological Association’s Angus Reid Applied Researcher Award, Ricciardelli was also elected to the Royal Society of Canada and is a fellow of the Canadian Academy of Health Sciences.
-Her research centers on evolving understandings of gender, vulnerabilities, risk, and experiences and issues within different facets of the criminal justice system and among mariners.
-She has published 17 books, 285+ journal articles and 70+ chapters all in the areas of police, firefighting, correctional workers, public safety communicators, and criminalized persons, and wellness – broadly defined.
-As a sex and gender researcher, her interests lay in the social health, identity construction, and lived experiences of individuals.
-She leads a longitudinal study on the mental health and well-being experiences of correctional officers employed by Correctional Services Canada.
+Dr. Rosemary Ricciardelli is Professor (PhD) in the School of Maritime Studies and Research Chair in Safety, Security, and Wellness, at Memorial University’s Fisheries and Marine Institute.
+The winner of the 2023 International Corrections and Prison Association’s Research Excellence Award, the Canadian Sociological Association’s Angus Reid Applied Researcher Award, and the President’s Award for the International Community Justice Association in 2024.
+Ricciardelli was also elected to the Royal Society of Canada and is a fellow of the Canadian Academy of Health Sciences.
+Her research centers on evolving understandings of the needs of public safety personnel, their leaders, and those who experience systems of justice with a focus on occupational and posttraumatic stress injuries, vulnerabilities, and risk.
+She has published 18 books, 320+ journal articles, and 75+ chapters and given over 600 presentations in the areas of police, firefighting, correctional workers, public safety communicators, security intelligence officers, and people who are criminalized, and social, mental, and physical health.
+As a sex and gender researcher, her interests lay in the supporting societies through empowerment of the frontlines for positive community impacts always informed by evidence.
+She leads a longitudinal study on the mental health and well-being experiences of correctional officers employed by Correctional Services Canada and has participated in correctional officer training with the Service and all Correctional Services in Canada.
+She also works in partnership with the Uganda Prison Service and Michigan Department of Corrections, as well as select youth justice and heath organizations, and contributes to MicroResearch International.

 Matthew Pegg